List of Bleach characters: Shinji Hirako

 Shinji Hirako (平子 真子, Hirako Shinji) is the de facto leader of the Vizards and a friend of Urahara's.
 He is somewhat comical, adding a bit of levity to situations that are otherwise serious.
 He seems to like annoying his associate, Hiyori Sarugaki, which usually earns him a slap from one of her sandals.
 He also appears to have a history of referring to cute girls he meets as his 'first love', complete with a deadpan look on his face despite the obvious lie.
 In the past, Shinji was the previous captain of Squad Five, preceding his lieutenant Sousuke Aizen.
 But Shinji's reasons for making Aizen his right hand were out of distrust from the first time they met and kept an eye on him.
 But Shinji realized too late that Aizen used his own distrust against him when he was among those afflicted with hollowification.
 In the storyline, Shinji aids Ichigo in taming his inner hollow, later leading the other Vizards against Aizen's forces.
 Though Shinji tells Yamamoto that they're only helping as friends of Ichigo's and as enemies of Aizen, he is eventually reinstated as Squad Five captain as he aids in the fight against the Wandenreich.

 Shinji's zanpakutō is named Sakanade (逆撫).
 When released by Shinji's command "collapse", five holes line the blade's length, and a large ring forms at the bottom of the hilt.
 The blade releases a scent that inverts and reverses the enemy's visual perception.
 Shinji claims that it is impossible to comprehend the attack directions, as the more experienced one is, the more one relies on instinct to fight, causing one to inevitably fall prey to Sakanade.
 After training more thoroughly with his zanpakutō, Shinji is even able to invert the words he says, as well as make those more susceptible to the ability Sakanade very ill.
 His bankai is called Sakashima Yokoshima Happo Fusagari, which distorts the perception of ally and enemy, causing those within a certain radius of Shinji to attack each other.
 Shinji is quite skilled with his hollow powers, using a single cero blast to easily overwhelm Grimmjow Jeagerjaques.
 His Hollow mask resembles a pharaoh's mask.

-Shinji is voiced by Masaya Onosaka in the Japanese version of the anime and by Roger Craig Smith in the English versions.
-Though in the Thousand Year Blood War anime, he is voiced by Aleks Le.
+Shinji is voiced by Masaya Onosaka in the original Japanese version of the anime and by Roger Craig Smith in the English versions.
+Though in the English dub of the Thousand Year Blood War anime, the role was recast to Aleks Le.